mikh3x4/Codenames/README.md

 ## Languages

 By defualt the game is in english but it also comes with polish language cards (The were translated using google translate :P).
-To run the game using the polish cards.
+To run the game using the polish cards change the import statement at the top of `codemaster.py`.
+Alternately just download the polish zip